zoometh/thomashuet/profiles/oxford/team/thomas.md

 #### Week -1

 - restored YHMP
-- re-formatting business data from the `eamena.lavant.training` DB in a bulk
+- re-formatting business data from the `eamena.levant.training` DB in a bulk
 - plannifying the migration of our back-ups from a hot to a cold AWS storage
 - 270 Transifex lines translated from `en` to `fr`
 - webinar: